kc657/tic-tac-toe/README.md

 * If a player wins, show a message with the mark of the winner.
 Separate your code that finds the winner (if there is a winner) into its own function.

-* If the board fills up before anyone wins, show a message declaring the game a draw.
+!!DONE!!
+If the board fills up before anyone wins, show a message declaring the game a draw.

-* Display separate colors for `X`'s and `O`'s.
+!!DONE!!
+Display separate colors for `X`'s and `O`'s.

-* Creatively style your tic-tac-toe game!
+!!DONE!!
+Creatively style your tic-tac-toe game!

 * Research "event delegation," and attach your event listeners to the whole board instead of individual boxes.